Last Lightning Strike Near Me — How to Find It

 The "last strike near you" is the most recent lightning flash detected within a defined radius of your current location.
 The radius depends on the tool:

-• iOS app — uses device GPS, defaults to 50 km radius for free users (configurable for premium).
+• Mobile app — uses device GPS, defaults to 50 km radius for free users (configurable for premium).

 • State lightning map — uses the state's bounding box (whole-state coverage).